OceanParcels/virtualship/docs/user-guide/quickstart.md

 ### Export the coordinates

 Once you have finalised your MFP cruise plan, select "Export" on the right hand side of the window --> "Export Coordinates" --> "DD".
-This will download your coordinates as an .xslx (Excel) file, which we will later feed into the VirtualShip protocol to simulate the expedition.
+This will download your coordinates as an .xslx (Excel) file, which we will later feed into the VirtualShip protocol to initialise the expedition.

 ### Instrument selection

 You should now consider which measurements are to be taken at each sampling site, and therefore which instruments will be required.

 > [!TIP]
-> Click [here](assignments/Research_proposal_intro.ipynb) for more information on what measurement options are available, and a brief introduction to each instrument.
+> Click [here](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Research_proposal_intro.html) for more information on what measurement options are available, and a brief introduction to each instrument.

-To select the instruments for the expedition, open the exported coordinates .xslx file in Excel.
-Add an extra column called "Instrument" and on each line write which instruments you want to use there.
+To select the instruments for each waypoint of the expedition, open the exported coordinates .xslx file in Excel.
+Add an extra column with the header "Instrument" and on each line write which instruments you want to use at each waypoint.
 Multiple instrument are allowed, e.g. `DRIFTER, CTD` or `DRIFTER, ARGO_FLOAT, XBT`.

 <!-- TODO: this section should be removed/moved to initialisation & scheduling sub-section when the planning UI is implemented.
 This will remove the need to go into the excel file and instead the workflow will be something like: export .xslx from MFP -> run virtualship init --from-mfp -> launch virtualship plan UI (OR advanced users can simply edit the yamls) -->

 ## Expedition initialisation & scheduling

+> [!NOTE]
-VirtualShip is a command line interface (CLI) based tool.
+> VirtualShip is a command line interface (CLI) based tool.
 From this point on in the Quickstart we will be working predominantly via the command line.

-> [!NOTE]
-> See [here](https://www.w3schools.com/whatis/whatis_cli.asp) for more information on what a command line interface (CLI) is, if you are unfamiliar.

-Now you should navigate to where you would like your expedition to be run on your (virtual) machine (i.e. `cd path/to/expedition/dir/`)
+> If you are unfamiliar with what a CLI is, see [here](https://www.w3schools.com/whatis/whatis_cli.asp) for more information.

 ### Initialise the expedition

-The next step is to initialise your expedition.
-Run the following command in your CLI:
+You should now navigate to where you would like your expedition to be run on your (virtual) machine (i.e. `cd path/to/expedition/dir/`).
+Then run the following command in your CLI:

 ```
 virtualship init EXPEDITION_NAME --from-mfp CoordinatesExport.xslx
 ```

+> [!TIP]
-> [!TIP] > `CoordinatedExport.xslx` in the `virtualship init` command refers to the .xslx file exported from MFP and edited to include the instrument selection.
-Replace the filename with the name of your exported .xslx file (and make sure to move it from the Downloads folder/directory to the folder/directory in which you are running the expedition).
+>  `CoordinatesExport.xslx` in the `virtualship init` command refers to the .xslx file exported from MFP and edited to include the instrument selection.
+Replace the filename with the name of your exported .xslx file (and make sure to move it from the Downloads to the folder/directory in which you are running the expedition).

 This will create a folder/directory called `EXPEDITION_NAME` with two files: `schedule.yaml` and `ship_config.yaml` based on the sampling site coordinates that you specified in your MFP export.
 The `--from-mfp` flag indictates that the exported coordinates will be used.
-It will also populate the instrument parameters with the selections made in the edited .xslx file.
+It will also populate the instrument parameters with the selections made under the "Instrument" header in the edited .xslx file.

 > [!NOTE]
 > It is also possible to run the expedition initialisation step without an MFP .xslx export file.
 In this case you should simply run `virtualship init EXPEDITION_NAME` in the CLI.
 This will write example `schedule.yaml` and `ship_config.yaml` files in the `EXPEDITION_NAME` folder/directory.
-These files contain example waypoint, timings and instrument selections, but can be edited manually or propagated through the rest of the workflow to run a sample expedition.
+These files contain example waypoints, timings and instrument selections, but can be edited manually or propagated through the rest of the workflow unedited to run a sample expedition.

 ### Set the waypoint datetimes

-You will need to enter for each of the sampling stations (and the start and end times for the whole expedition).
+You will need to enter dates and times for each of the sampling stations (and the start and end times for the whole expedition).
 To do this, open the `schedule.yaml` file and replace the `null` fields with datetimes in the format _'YYYY-MM-DD HH:MM:SS'_ (e.g. _'2023-10-20 01:00:00'_).

 > [!NOTE]
 > It is important to ensure that the timings for each station are realistic.
 There must be enough time for the ship to travel to each site at a realistic speed (~ 10 knots).
 The expedition schedule (and the ship's configuration) will be automatically verified later as part of the VirtualShip protocol, but best practice is to ensure that the schedule is feasible at this planning stage.